UltiRequiem/jason-formatter/readme.md

 jason config.json
 ```

-By default, 2 tabs are used, but you can also specify how many tabs you want:
+By default, 2 tabs are used, but you can also specify how many tabs you want 👇

 ```bash
 jason config.json 4